brainfunc/web-app/docs/team.md

   Doctor.
 Supervisory Advice.
   - Qualifications
     - Bachelor of Medicine, Bachelor of Surgery
+    - Masters in Surgery with General Surgery Speciality
     - Experienced Surgeon with over 25 years of Experience

 ### Abhinav Sonawane (BAMS, MS)